Be of the Same Mind

 There are times when one party in a discussion becomes abusive.
 In such cases, it is not necessary for us to allow ourselves to be hurt and abused.
 In such situations, or even if we are simply not comfortable with such interactions, it is perfectly acceptable to ignore such discussions, remove ourselves from them, or even cut ties entirely when needed.

 Nevertheless, we walk by faith, and we know that the One in whom we live and who lives in us guards our hearts and minds through the peace He provides. (see Philippians 4:7) We are free to be exactly who Father made us to be.
 We are free to love others, to exhibit gentleness, patience, kindness, and compassion.
-These things foster unity.
+These things foster unity and they are useful for our everyday lives (perhaps especially so as elections near) as well as for our life in the Church.

 Previous